 These questions bridge the gap between the ancient world and your world today.
 They provide a way for God to speak to you from the specific passage or verse.
-Answer these questions under the "A." Challenge yourself to write between two and five sentences about how the text applies to your life.
+Answer these questions under the A. Challenge yourself to write between two and five sentences about how the text applies to your life.

-Finally, below the first three entries, write the letter "R" for Respond.
+Finally, below the first three entries, write the letter R for respond.
 Your response to the passage may take on many forms.
 You may write a call to action.
 You may describe how you will be different because of what God has said to you through His Word.
 You may indicate what you are going to do because of what you have learned.
-You may respond by writing out a prayer to God.
-For example, you may ask God to help you to be more loving, or to give you a desire to be more generous in your giving.
+You may respond by writing a prayer to God.
+For example, you may ask God to help you to be more loving or to give you a desire to give more generously.
 Keep in mind that this is your response to what you have just read.

-Notice that all of the words in the H.E.A.R. formula are action words: Highlight, Explain, Apply, and Respond.
-God does not want us to sit back and wait for Him to drop some truth into our laps.
-Instead of waiting passively, God desires that we actively pursue Him.
-Jesus said,
+Notice that all of the words in the HEAR formula are action words: highlight, explain, apply, and respond.
+God does not want us to sit back and wait for Him to drop truth into our laps.
+Instead of waiting passively, God wants us to actively pursue Him.
+Jesus said: